aaltsys/doc-server3/resources/07_macserver.rst

 #.
 Open :menuselection:`Launchpad --> Other --> Disk Utility`
 #.
 Choose a media drive to repartition, and select :menuselection:`Partition`
    from the dialog border menu.
-We recommend installing on /dev/disk02
+We recommend installing on /dev/disk02, aka "Recovery HD"
 #.
 Remove Apple HFS data partitions on the drive, leaving only the EFI partition
    and the remainder as free space.